FujiNetWIFI/fujinet-hardware/AppleIII/IDC-26-Adapter-Rev1/README.md

 | Fujinet    | **DANGER, DO NOT USE** | Drive 1 (.d2) and 2 (.d3) | Drive 1 (as .d2) only     |
 | Floppy Emu | Yes                    | Drive 1 (as .d2) only     | Drive 1 (.d2) and 2 (.d3) |

-*If you don't plan on using a Disk II, I would recommend NOT closing the two 12V jumpers for safety's sake, since these voltages are not needed by any of these modern drive emulators.
+*If you don't plan on using a Disk II, I would recommend NOT closing any of the 12V jumpers for safety's sake, since these voltages are not needed by any of these modern drive emulators.

 # Assembly